Marketing Cloud, Trailhead...

 A central point in a company from which all customer contacts are managed.
-Contact centres typically include a call centre, plus resources for other types of customer contact as well, like email, social media, postal mail, web inquiries, in-store, and online chats.
+Contact centers typically include a call center, plus resources for other types of customer contact as well, like email, social media, postal mail, web inquiries, in-store, and online chats.

 The sum of all the individual customer touchpoints a company has with a customer over the lifecycle of their relationship.

 A measure of the degree to which a product or service meets the customer's expectations.
 (Or more simply put: A way to measure how happy your customers are.)

 An e-service that allows people to use technology to access information and perform routine tasks without the assistance of a customer service rep. CSS gives users 24-hour immediate access to information via Support Centers, portals, in-app messaging, and more.

 Customer Support/Service Agent (CSA)

 A person whose role is to provide friendly service to internal and external customers.
 Evokes [rare] comparisons to 007.
 Also known as a customer service rep.

 A person whose role is to provide proactive support to help customers optimize the use of a product or service.
 While this benefits the customer, it also helps the company with retention and optimization.

 Less morbid than it sounds, this is a term used when a product is at the end of its useful life.
 When that happens (and a vendor stops selling it), customer service must decide when to stop supporting it.